 We support the continuation of agricultural weights and measures activities by the Oklahoma Dept. of Agriculture, Food & Forestry (ODAFF).

+TRADE entities.

-TRADE Trade mitigation payments shall not be made to multi-national corporations or foreign entities.
+Trade mitigation payments shall not be made to multi-national corporations or foreign

+We understand the issues related to balancing trade with other countries.
+The federal government should be supportive of the agriculture industry in regard to trade issues.

 To facilitate the expedient delivery of commodities relative to trade opportunities, we support increased attention to maintenance of the waterways infrastructure and railways of the United States.

 We support bilateral and multi-lateral fair-trade agreements, not free trade agreements, to stabilize international grain marketing and to expand agricultural exports.

 We support continuing efforts to normalize trade relations with Cuba.

 We support maintaining balanced trade with foreign countries and imposing tariffs on imports which disrupt domestic farm markets.

 U.S. trade negotiators should consider human rights issues during negotiations on international trade.

 We recognize that food and agriculture have unique characteristics that differentiate them from other sectors of the global economy.
 Because food is an integral part of human life, every nation should be afforded the right to establish and maintain their own domestic farm programs.

 We favor appropriate action of equal value to counter lost markets caused by tariff and non-tariff trade barriers.

 We support U.S. funding of the World Bank to the extent that it remains beneficial to the U.S. economy.

 We oppose the forgiveness of any foreign debt, whether military or economic.

 We urge protection against the loss of American jobs.

 We support a proposal that all foreign aid be in the form of credits to be used to buy American goods and commodities.

 We oppose export of fertilizer and other materials, including fuel, necessary for agricultural productions when a definite need for these materials is evident in this country.

 We support the initiation of tariffs to ensure a stable food supply.

 We oppose importation of duty-free renewable fuel.